PriscillaDuah14/ATM_MACHINE/README.md

 1. Run the Program:

-Save the script and run it using the command: python control_flow_atm.py.
+Save the script (control_flow_atm.py file) and run it using the command: python control_flow_atm.py.

 2. Authenticate: